yugabyte/yugabyte-db/docs/README.md

 # YugabyteDB Docs

-This repository contains the source code for the (public documentation for YugabyteDB)[https://docs.yugabyte.com/].
+This repository contains the source code for the [public documentation for YugabyteDB](https://docs.yugabyte.com/).
 Please [open an issue](https://github.com/YugaByte/docs/issues) to request features or suggest enhancements.

 # Contributing to YugabyteDB Docs